Richard0070/Discord-Selfbot-Demo/README.md

 ## Credits

 This project utilizes the [discord.js-selfbot-v13](https://github.com/aiko-chan-ai/discord.js-selfbot-v13) package developed by [aiko-chan-ai](https://github.com/aiko-chan-ai), which provides the foundation for the selfbot functionality.
-Huge thanks to them for their contribution to the Discord community.
+Huge thanks to them for their contribution!